Guuri11/i18n-cli/README.md

 # 🧪 Features

-Add new sentences to locales, just put the folder path where the json files are located.
+- Add new sentences to locales, just put the folder path where the json files are located.
+- Update a the sentences based on a key
+- Delete the sentences based on a key
+- Export the locales to CSV

 ## Installation